fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 And now we create `M` from `MVC`.

-For `Vies`, i define trait which contatin a method for view information in my browser, a small part:
+For `Vies`, I define trait that contains a method for view information in my browser, a small part:

 ```scala
 trait HtmlView {